jmhatch/logos/README.md

-# logos
-A repo for images
+A curated collection of logos for use elsewhere.